PLOPdotJS/plopjs/README.md

 Once you have your template built out, you may either:

-- create a new <https://github.com/> repository on git hub and push your template.
+- create a new <https://github.com/> repository and push your template.
 or
 - git init and initialize a github repository from your working directory.
 or